 Discussion and Policy Implications

 The regression results in Tables D-I show that there is strong correlation between wage growth, both average and median, and productivity growth in the UK.
 While these are only short-run estimates, the results do largely still support Krugman’s assertion that productivity is key factor which must grow to raise living standards.
 The evidence does not support the conclusions found in Ciarli, Salgado & Savona (2018) or Ciarli, Di Ubaldo & Savona (2021), where a statistically insignificant, or sometimes negative, elasticity between earnings and productivity is estimated.
 Instead, coefficient estimates are broadly in line with figures found in Stansbury and Summers (2018) and Brocek (2019).
-The best explanation for the discrepancy between findings is likely the inclusion of lagged effects; the conclusion that there exists only a “feeble link”, and that we must “enlarge the policy perspective beyond productivity” is therefore called into.
+The best explanation for the discrepancy between findings is likely the inclusion of lagged effects; the conclusion that there exists only a “feeble link”, and that we must “enlarge the policy perspective beyond productivity” is therefore called into question.

 However, it is clear that there must be some broader policy prescriptions set out besides raising productivity given that there remain orthogonal factors to wages and productivity which cause visible divergence even while not impacting statistical correlation.
 What exactly these “orthogonal factors” are is not yet fully settled – Stansbury & Summers (2018) suggest a few competing hypotheses, such as technological progress, education and skills, globalisation, or the broad decline of worker power; Nasir et al. (2022) suggest that this characteristic lack of worker bargaining power is the best explanation for slow wage growth in the retail sector; Pasimeni (2018, p.
 19) also furthers the bargaining power hypothesis, arguing that unemployment elasticities can be used as a proxy to capture changing labour bargaining power à la the efficiency wages hypothesis of Stiglitz & Shapiro (1984) – the negative, lagged, significant unemployment elasticity found the baseline regression supports this idea.
 Combining these theories and the collected evidence, it should be clear that while productivity is probably the most important factor which needs to rise to increase earnings and living standards, full employment must also be closely targeted to ensure gains from productivity are not lost due to low bargaining power.
 Bargaining power can also be increased via greater unionisation, although trade-off effects of unionisation on productivity should be considered – for the UK, Barth, Bryson, & Dale-Olson (2017) find a positive correlation between union density and productivity, whereas Doucouliagos & Laroche’s (2003) meta-analysis finds a negative association.

 Productivity elasticity estimates diverge from Brocek (2019) when considering the distribution other than at the median; we find the top 10% of wage earners have the largest productivity elasticity, whereas Brocek (2019) suggests that effects are greatest, on average, at the median.
 Our study therefore suggests that while labour productivity growth does benefit all wage-earners, top earners enjoy higher associated levels of wage growth, on average; this suggestion is further supported by the fact that the productivity elasticity of average total labour compensation is 1.3610 using specification A2, higher than the median earnings coefficient of 1.1300.
 The difference suggests strong inequality effects – it is true that the difference between ‘average compensation’ and ‘median earnings’ captures both the inequality and wage wedge, however Pessoa & Van Reenen (2013) and Teichgraber & Van Reenen (2021) point out that non-wage benefits themselves are likelier to accrue amongst top-earners.